Ruby-Romana/airline-chatbot-aws-cloud-project/README.md

-# airline-chatbot-aws-cloud-project
+# This hands-on exercise is designed to familiarize me with launching and managing a web application with AWS CloudFormation using Qwiklabs.
-I launched and managed a web application with AWS CloudFormation
+# It was for a midterm project for my Cloud Computing course.